-- 1. The frame packing arrangement SEI MUST be present at least in every random access point of the coded video sequence. - The content of the SEI syntax elements (specified above) SHOULD NOT change over the video sequence or event. - If other SEI payload types are present in any access unit (such as pic_timing or user_data_registered_itu_t_t35), the frame packing arrangement SEI (payload type = 45) MUST be included in a separate NAL unit (nal unit type = 6) instead of being concatenated with other SEI payload types in the same NAL unit (note that this is allowed by AVC/H.264 specification). - 2.
-S3D programs formatted as SbS MUST set the SEI bits for frame packing types indicating the 1/2 resolution panels for 3DTV encoding format as follows: - frame_packing_arrangement_type = 3 (see Figure 6 above) - quincunx_sampling_flag = 0, - aspect_ratio_idc = 16 (8 bits); sar_width = 2 (16 bits); sar_height = 1 (16 bits) for SAR of 2:1 - frame0_grid_position_x: 0100 (4 decimal) - frame0_grid_position_y: 1000 (8 decimal) - frame1_grid_position_x: 0100 (4 decimal) - frame1_grid_position_y: 1000 (8 decimal) - 3.
-S3D programs formatted as TaB MUST set the SEI bits for frame packing types indicating the 1/2 resolution panels for 3DTV encoding format as follows: - frame_packing_arrangement_type = 4 (see Figure 2 above) - quincunx_sampling_flag = 0, - aspect_ratio_idc = 255 (8 bits); sar_width = 1 (16 bits); sar_height = 2 (16 bits) for SAR of 1:2 - frame0_grid_position_x: 1000 (8 decimal) - frame0_grid_position_y: 0100 (4 decimal) - frame1_grid_position_x: 1000 (8 decimal) - frame1_grid_position_y: 0100 (4 decimal) - 4.
-S3D programs with SEI messages MUST fully match the bold values below for interoperability with set-tops to trigger the automatic graphics "panelization" and HDMI 3DTV signaling: - frame_packing_arrangement_id: 0 (Golomb code of '1', which is 1-bit) - frame_packing_arrangement_cancel_flag: 0 (informs STB that new SEI message follows) Note: If 1, then indicates cancel of prior SEI frame packing, and no further data in payload. - frame_packing_arrangement_type: 0000011 (=Side-by-side) -OR- 0000100 (=Top/bottom)
+- 1. The frame packing arrangement SEI MUST be present in every access unit of the coded video sequence. - The content of the SEI syntax elements (specified above) SHOULD NOT change over the video sequence or event. - If other SEI payload types are present in any access unit (such as pic_timing or user_data_registered_itu_t_t35), the frame packing arrangement SEI (payload type = 45) MUST be included in a separate NAL unit (nal unit type = 6) instead of being concatenated with other SEI payload types in the same NAL unit (note that this is allowed by AVC/H.264 specification). - 2.
+S3D programs with SEI messages MUST fully match the bold values below for interoperability with set-tops to trigger the automatic graphics "panelization" and HDMI 3DTV signaling: - frame_packing_arrangement_id: 0 (Golomb code of '1', which is 1 bit) - frame_packing_arrangement_cancel_flag: 0 (informs STB that new SEI message follows)

-- quincunx_sampling_flag: 0 (default is that the luma/chroma planes in each L/R frame is not quincunx sampled) - content_interpretation_type: 000001 (frame 0: L, frame 1: R) - spatial_flipped_flag: 0 (no flipping of either frame) - frame0_flipped_flag: 0 (must be zero if spatial_flipped_flag=0) - field_views_flag: 0 (must be zero for top/bottom and side-by-side) - current_frame_is_frame0_flag: 0 (must be zero for top/bottom and side-by-side) - frame0_self_contained_flag: 0 - frame1_self_contained_flag: 0 - frame_packing_arrangement_reserved_byte: 00000000 (required by standard) - frame_packing_arrangement_repetition_period: 1 (Golomb coded) - frame_packing_arrangement_extension_flag: 0 (required by standard) - aspect_ratio_info_present_flag: 1
+Note: Since the content of the SEI syntax elements is not supposed to be changed over the video sequence or event, 1 is not used. - frame packing arrangement type: 0000011 (=Side-by-side) -OR-0000100 (=Top/bottom) - quincunx_sampling_flag: 0 (default is that the luma/chroma planes in each L/R frame is not quincunx sampled) - content_interpretation_type: 000001 (frame 0: L, frame 1: R) - spatial_flipped_flag: 0 (no flipping of either frame) - frame0_flipped_flag: 0 (must be zero if spatial_flipped_flag=0) - field_views_flag: 0 (must be zero for top/bottom and side-by-side) - current_frame_is_frame0_flag: 0 (must be zero for top/bottom and side-by-side) - frame0_self_contained_flag: 0 - frame1_self_contained_flag: 0